 Currently, ThriveCart is offering a one-time offer at $495.
 This offer is going to be there for an entire lifetime.

 WooCommerce pricing is only applicable to customizations and extras.
 Otherwise, it is a free site.
-You have to pay for customizable extensions while choosing a domain name or hosting service.
+You must pay for customizable extensions while choosing a domain name or hosting service.

 ThriveCart vs WooCommerce: Pros and Cons